Indiana Workers’ Comp Lawyer

 In the state of Indiana, there is a statute of limitations—or deadline—for making a workers’ compensation claim.
 You must make the claim within two years to the date from when the injury occurred or you may lose your rights to compensation.
 Don’t assume it’s too late to make a claim—contact the Indiana workers’ compensation lawyers at Fleshner, Stark, Tanoos & Newlin to help decide if you’re eligible.

-If your loved one has been the victim of a wrongful death accident and you want a professional law firm that will get it done, contact the Indiana injury lawyers at Fleschner, Stark, Tanoos & Newlin.
-Complete a free online consultation or call us toll free at (866) 684-7229 to contact us today.
+If you or a loved one has a workers' compensation claim, and you want a professional law firm that will get it done, contact the Indiana injury lawyers at Fleschner, Stark, Tanoos & Newlin.
+Complete a free online consultation or call us toll free at (866) 684-3388 to contact us today.

 Office LocationGoogle maps